 This group of students in the Philippines is raising awareness of environmental issues.
 Campaign manager Clark Naces also addressed crowds during the #GlobalClimateStrike in September 2019.

 Together, Ecosia on Campus campaigns have planted 64,000 trees this year, getting close to our ambitious goal of planting 100,000 trees by the end of 2019!

 In order to reach this goal, Ecosia needs you to join this global movement and launch your own Ecosia on Campus campaign.
-Start by reading our 8 step guide and learn how to persuade your university to make the switch to Ecosia and help us plant thousands of trees!
+Start by visiting the Ecosia on Campus page and learn how to persuade your university to make the switch to Ecosia and help us plant thousands of trees!